upesscf/DMARC-Reporitng-Tool/README.md

 		6.To run the Dmarc_kali.jar file: Run it on terminal using the command: java –jar Dmarc_kali.jar

+# Setting up environment for Dmarc_Server.jar
+This jar need to be used in case your database is present on another server(linux based).
+	1. Start apache and mysql services in the terminal using the following commands:- service apache2 start service mysql start
+	2. Create new mysql user and grant it all privileges: create user 'username'@'%' identified by 'password';
+	['username' specifies the name of the user you want to create and 'password' specifies its corresponding password] grant all privileges on *.* to 'username'@'%';
+	3. In case 'connection refused' error is encountered try the following in linux terminal: nano /etc/mysql/my.cnf
+		Add the following to the file:
+			[mysqld]
+			bind-address=0.0.0.0
+		Save the file and restart the mysql service
+	4.Run the jar file in Windows base machine as instructed above.Replace 'Dmarc_windows' with 'Dmarc_Server' in the command 'java -jar Dmarc_windows.jar'
 # To run the Metabase.jar file run the following command in command prompt(windows)/terminal(kali):
 java –jar Metabase.jar